TheMrSuit/RuneScribe/README.md

 # RuneScribe

-"I cast `rm -rf / --no-preserve-root`"
+_"I cast `rm -rf / --no-preserve-root`"_

-**RuneScribe** is a Pyhton-based programming language that uses wizard spells instead of normal syntax.
+**RuneScribe** is a Python-based programming language that uses wizard spells instead of normal syntax.
 Still heavily a work in progress.